pali-english/pali-english.github.io/README.md

 for which rulers impose a heavy punishment.
 That’s why a man should not sleep with another’s wife.

+    "Apuññalābho" - accruing bad karma (a compound of "a" (no, not), "puñña" (merit, good) and "lābho" (gaining)) "ca" - and
+    "gatī" - rebirth, destination
+    "ca" - and
+    "pāpikā" - bad, wicked
+    "Bhītassa" - for a frightened one, (from "bhīta" meaning frightened, scared) "bhītāya" - to the frightened one
+    "ratī" - pleasure, joy
+    "ca" - and
+    "thokikā" - momentary, a moment's
+    "Rājā" - ruler, king
+    "ca" - and
+    "daṇḍaṁ" - punishment
+    "garukaṁ" - heavy, severe
+    "paṇeti" - imposes, afflicts
+    "Tasmā" - therefore
+    "naro" - man
+    "paradāraṁ" - another's wife (a compound of "para" (other's) and "dāraṁ" (wife)) "na" - not
+    "seve" - should serve, sleep

 Kuso yathā duggahito,
 hatthamevānukantati;
 Sāmaññaṁ dupparāmaṭṭhaṁ,